David Seymour: COVID-19 pandemic

 Following the Delta variant outbreak that began in August 2021, Seymour released ACT's COVID 3.0 strategy, which advocated replacing the government's elimination strategy with a "harm minimisation" strategy that focused on isolating infected individuals and easing border restrictions for travellers from low risk countries.
 In November 2021, Seymour advocated a regular testing regime for unvaccinated workers instead of the government's vaccine mandate for education, health and hospitality workers.

 In December 2021, Seymour opposed the proposed joint Police and Māori iwi (tribal) checkpoints that screened travellers from Auckland heading into the Northland region from 15 December, arguing they would restrict people's freedom of movement.
 These checkpoints were located at State Highway 1 in Uretiti and State Highway 12 near Maungaturoto through the initiative of former Mana Movement leader Hone Harawira's Tai Tokerau Border Control.
 Seymour's criticisms were echoed by National Party leader Christopher Luxon and New Zealand First politicians Winston Peters and Shane Jones.
 In response, Labour's deputy leader and Te Tai Tokerau Member of Parliament Kelvin Davis alleged that criticism of the iwi-led checkpoints was motivated by anti-Māori racism.

 2022 "arrogant prick" incident

-In mid December 2022, Seymour questioned Prime Minister Jacinda Ardern during the Parliamentary Question time.
-As she sat down after answering, Ardern was recorded calling Seymour an "arrogant prick" on a hot mic, which meant the remark was recorded in Hansard.
-Ardern later issued a personal apology to Seymour because, she said, her remarks were now on record.
-Since New Zealand parliamentary debates are televised, the comment was also aired on television.
-The two politicians subsequently reconciled and joined forces to raise NZ$60,000 for the Prostate Cancer Foundation by auctioning a signed and framed copy of the Prime Minister's remark.
+In mid-December 2022, Seymour questioned Prime Minister Jacinda Ardern during Parliamentary question time, and as she sat down after answering, she was recorded calling him an "arrogant prick" on a hot mic, which meant the remark was recorded in Hansard.
+Ardern later issued a personal apology to him because, she said, her remarks were now on record.
+As New Zealand parliamentary debates are televised, the comment also aired on television.
+The two politicians subsequently joined to raise NZ$60,000 for the Prostate Cancer Foundation by auctioning a signed and framed copy of the Prime Minister's remark.